netket/netket/docs/advanced/custom_preconditioners.md

 The output of the preconditioner must be the transformed gradient stored as a PyTree.

 This general API will allow you to implement any preconditioner and use it together with NetKet Variational Drivers.
-However, note that any performance optimisation (such as calling {ref}`jax.jit` on the code) will be your responsability.
+However, note that any performance optimisation (such as calling {func}`jax.jit` on the code) will be your responsability.

 ### The LinearPreconditioner interface

-Several preconditioners, including the Stochastic Reconfiguration, transform the gradient by solving a linear system of equation. begin{equation}
+Several preconditioners, including the Stochastic Reconfiguration, transform the gradient by solving a linear system of equation.

+$$
 S \bf{x} + \bf{F}
-end{equation}
+$$

 where $ S $ is a linear operator, $ F $ is the gradient and the solution $\bf{x}$ is the preconditioned gradient.

-NetKet implements a basic interface called {ref}`netket.optimizer.LinearPreconditioner` to make it easier to implement this kind of solvers.
+NetKet implements a basic interface called {class}`netket.optimizer.LinearPreconditioner` to make it easier to implement this kind of solvers.
 It is especially tuned for the cases where $ S $ is a linear operator.

-To construct {ref}`netket.optimizer.LinearPreconditioner` you must supply two objects: the `lhs_constructor`, which is a function or closure with signature `(VariationalState)->LinearOperator` that accepts one argument, the variational state, and constructs the linear operator associated with it.
+To construct {class}`netket.optimizer.LinearPreconditioner` you must supply two objects: the `lhs_constructor`, which is a function or closure with signature `(VariationalState)->LinearOperator` that accepts one argument, the variational state, and constructs the linear operator associated with it.
 The other object is a linear solver method, that must accept the linear operator and the gradient and compute the solution.
 The gradient is always provided as a PyTree.

-To give a clear example: in the case of the Stochastic Reconfiguration (SR) method, if we call $ \vb{F} $ the gradient of the energy and $ S $ the Quantum Geometric Tensor (also known as SR matrix), we need to solve the system of equation $ S d\vb{w} = F $ to compute the resulting gradient.
+To give a clear example: in the case of the Stochastic Reconfiguration (SR) method, if we call $ \bf{F} $ the gradient of the energy and $ S $ the Quantum Geometric Tensor (also known as SR matrix), we need to solve the system of equation $ S d\bf{w} = F $ to compute the resulting gradient.
-The $ S $ matrix in this case is the `lhs` or LinearOperator of the preconditioner, while the function is any linear solver such as `cholesky`, `jnp.linalg.solve` or iterative solvers such as `scipy.sparse.linalg.cg`.
+The $ S $ matrix in this case is the `lhs` or LinearOperator of the preconditioner, while the function is any linear solver such as `cholesky`, {func}`jax.numpy.linalg.solve` or iterative solvers such as {func}`jax.scipy.sparse.linalg.cg`.

 As there are different ways to compute the $ S $ matrix, all with their different computational performance characteristics, and there are different solvers, we believe that this design makes the code more modular and easier to reason about.

-When defining a preconditioner object you have two options: you can implement the bare API, which gives you maximum freedom but makes you responsible for all optimisations, or you can implement the `LinearOperator` interface, which constraints you a bit but will take care of a few performance optimisations.
+When defining a preconditioner object you have two options: you can implement the bare API, which gives you maximum freedom but makes you responsible for all optimisations, or you can implement the `~netket.optimizer.LinearOperator` interface, which constraints you a bit but will take care of a few performance optimisations.

 #### Bare interface